budgecode/chessed-game/README.md

 # Chessed Rules
-Implements the rules of chess.
+Open source implementation of the rules of chess.